FAQ: COVID-19 (coronavirus disease 2019)

 June 8, 2020

-There are four main ways to protect yourself from COVID-19:
+In addition to getting the COVID-19 vaccine when you are eligible, there are four main ways to protect yourself from COVID-19:

 Pay attention to personal hygiene,